💹 Managing a Trading Portfolio

 □ P(m) = The market return

-MAR is designed to assess the risk-adjusted returns of an investment strategy or hedge fund.
-The higher the values displayed by the MAR, the higher quality of the returns of a portfolio are considered to be.
-The Ratio incorporates the compound annual growth rate (CAGR), assuming all earnings are reinvested at the end of each period.
+The MAR ratio is designed to evaluate the risk-adjusted returns of an investment strategy or hedge fund.
+Higher MAR values indicate better-quality portfolio returns.
+This ratio incorporates the compound annual growth rate (CAGR), assuming all earnings are reinvested at the end of each period.

-Here is the general formula for calculating MAR:
+Here is the general formula for calculating the MAR ratio:

 ■ MAR Ratio = CAGR / MaxDrawdown